Ashley Cain (footballer)

-Ashley Thomas Cain (born 27 September 1990) is an English reality TV personality and former footballer who played for Championship side Coventry City.
-He also had loan spells at Luton Town, Oxford United, and Mansfield Town, where he played as a winger.
+Ashley Cain (born 27 September 1990) is an English reality TV personality and former footballer.
+He played as a winger for clubs including Coventry City, Luton Town, Oxford United and Mansfield Town.

-Cain was an MTV reality TV personality, starring in the series Ex on the Beach and competing on the 33rd season of the reality game show The Challenge.

-Early life

-Ashley Thomas Cain was born on 27 September 1990, in Nuneaton, England.
-He is of English and Vincentian descent.

 Career

-Coventry City

-He made his professional debut for Coventry City as a substitute on 13 April 2009 in a 0–0 Football League Championship draw with Charlton Athletic.
-He signed a one-year professional contract with the club in July 2007.
-He made his first start for the club on 12 August 2009 in a League Cup defeat to Hartlepool United.

-Luton Town

-On 26 November 2009, Cain signed on a one-month loan with Conference Premier side Luton Town, making just one substitute appearance in a 0–0 draw at Chester City, although his only appearance for the club would later be wiped from the record books after Chester folded later in the season and their record was expunged.
+Cain began his career with Coventry City.
+On 26 November 2009, he signed on a one-month loan with Conference Premier side Luton Town, making just one substitute appearance in a 0–0 draw at Chester City, although his only appearance for the club would later be wiped from the record books after Chester City folded later in the season and their record was expunged.

-Oxford United

 On 19 February 2010, Cain joined Conference league leaders Oxford United on a one-month loan after scoring a hat-trick in the first 45 minutes against them in a mid season friendly match.
 He then had a trial with Port Vale in April 2010.

-Mansfield Town

-At the end of the 2009–10 season Coventry City told Cain he was surplus to requirements and he was subsequently released.
-He signed for Mansfield Town on 26 July 2010.
-Halfway through the season Cain established his place in the team.
+In July 2010, he signed for Mansfield Town in the Conference Premier after a trial.